 Have a high bar.
 "Strong gate, soft center."
 If you have a high bar, then you don't need as many rules.
 Our bar is that everyone is a yes and more than a third of us are a fuck yes.

 No bosses, many leaders.
 Empower everyone to execute big projects independently with a "doocracy".
 Distribute funding power.
 Housemates contribute $X per month to a shared account and we use cobudget.co to vote on which projects our dollars should fund.

 .
 It's natural for your energy for a house to ebb and flow, particularly when you're feeling overwhelmed.
 Make sure they don't feel guilty about it.

 Avoid breakups.
 Generally speaking, housemates should be discouraged from dating.
-There are plenty of fish in the sea and casual Note that this is a norm, not a rule, because we're all adults and a rule would probably backfire anyway.
-Note: Don't Screw the Crew does not apply to housemates that are obviously soulmates.
+There are plenty of fish in the sea and casual relationships are unnecessarily destabilizing.
+Does not apply in case of True Love, of course.